AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Store operations: Detects phantom stock and prioritizes inventory counts according to their impact on the business.
 Store teams shift focus to customer experience.

 Regardless of your current readiness or maturity stage, AI innovations will inevitably reshape your organizational processes.
-What you need to be asking is whether you have the necessary foundations and structures to enter that AI-driven future as an innovative supply chain leader, rather than one playing constant catch-up.
+What you need to be asking is whether you have the necessary foundations and structures to enter that AI-driven future as an innovative supply chain leader.

 Want to discuss how RELEX can help you realize the ROI from your AI initiatives?